Skip to content

 2. Don't self-supplement potassium or aggressively self-supplement magnesium if you're on a diuretic.
 Those are conversations with your clinician — the wrong dose can cause arrhythmias.

 3. For the others (B12 with metformin, CoQ10 with statins, B-complex with the pill), supplementation is generally low-risk and worth a conversation with your pharmacist.
+(If you're on a GLP-1 medication, the depletion picture is different — see our GLP-1 nutrient gap guide.)
 Most pharmacists will give you a straight answer in five minutes if you ask at the counter.

-This is exactly the kind of cross-checking PharmaGuide does automatically when you add a medication to your stack — it surfaces the depletion patterns and recommends replenishment options, all reviewed by a licensed pharmacist before they ship.
+This is the kind of cross-checking PharmaGuide does when you add a medication to your stack — see how it works — it surfaces documented depletion patterns and discussion points, with clinical review built into the process.

 Stay in the loop.